eCommerce

 Payment Methods

-Having a variety of available payment options will boost customer loyalty in the long run.
-In this regard, both WooCommerce and Shopify support all major credit and debit cards (Visa, MasterCard, American Express), as well as mobile wallets like Apple Pay and Google Pay.
+Various payment options will boost customer loyalty in the long run.
+In this regard, both WooCommerce and Shopify support all major credit and debit cards (Visa, MasterCard, American Express) and mobile wallets like Apple Pay and Google Pay.
 Unless your customers use a specialized payment method, both platforms should be able to accommodate your needs.

-WooCommerce supports prominent payment gateways like Stripe, Square, PayPal, and Authorize.net, as well as regional options like PencePay for emerging markets.
+WooCommerce supports prominent payment gateways like Stripe, Square, PayPal, and Authorize.net and regional options like PencePay for emerging markets.
 WooCommerce does not charge fees for these external gateways.
 However, specific gateways may be preferable in particular areas, thus necessitating an extra WooCommerce extension.
 Standard transaction fees rarely exceed what your bank or payment gateway dictates.

 Shopify also offers integration via numerous external payment gateways.
 Depending on your chosen plan, using these integrations incurs added fees of 0.5% to 2% per transaction.
 Relying on Shopify Payments eliminates this cost.